Mohit Suri: Early life

 Mohit Suri was born and brought up in Mumbai.
-His father Daksh Suri worked for Dunlop in Chennai and his mother was an air hostess.
-He has one sister, former actress Smiley Suri.
+His father Daksh Suri worked for Dunlop in Chennai and his mother, Heena, was an air hostess.
+He has one sister, former actress Smilie Suri.

+Mahesh Bhatt, Mukesh Bhatt and Robin Bhatt are his maternal uncles whereas Nanabhai Bhatt was his maternal grandfather.
+Pooja Bhatt, Rahul Bhatt, Vishesh Bhatt and Alia Bhatt are his first cousins and Emraan Hashmi is his second cousin.

 Career

 After working as an office assistant for T-Series as well as assistant director in Vikram Bhatt's films Kasoor (2001), Awara Paagal Deewana (2002) and Footpath (2003), Suri made his directorial debut with the moderately successful Zeher (2005) and then directed movies like Kalyug (2005), Woh Lamhe (2006), Awarapan (2007), Raaz: The Mystery Continues (2009) and Crook (2010).

-Suri's breakthrough period begun with the unexpected earning of his psychological thriller Murder 2 (2011).
-It is one of the highest grossing Hindi film of 2011.
-Followed by the highly successful musical love stories Aashiqui 2 (2013) and Ek Villain (2014), with the latter being a revenge drama too and entering 100 Crore Club in India.
+Suri's breakthrough period begun with the unexpected earning of his psychological thriller Murder 2 (2011), one of the highest-grossing Hindi films of 2011.
+This was followed by the highly successful musical love stories Aashiqui 2 (2013) and Ek Villain (2014), with the latter being a revenge drama too and entering 100 Crore Club in India.

-Post the debacle of his majorly anticipated dramas Hamari Adhuri Kahani (2015) and Half Girlfriend (2017), he garnered critical and commercial success via the romantic suspense thriller Malang (2020).
-Recently released Ek Villain Returns (2022) with John Abraham and Arjun Kapoor.
+Post the release of his majorly anticipated dramas Hamari Adhuri Kahani (2015) and Half Girlfriend (2017), he garnered critical and commercial success via the romantic suspense thriller Malang (2020).
+In 2022, he released Ek Villain Returns starring John Abraham, Arjun Kapoor, Disha Patani, and Tara Sutaria.
+Unlike the prequel, it opened to mixed reviews and underperformed at the box-office.

-Suri's upcoming and forthcoming directorials include, Untitled movie with Varun Dhawan and Malang 2.
+In 2025, he directed the romantic drama Saiyaara, starring debutants Ahaan Panday and Aneet Padda, produced by Yash Raj Films.
+It achieved significant critical and commercial success at the box-office, owing to the chartbuster music and performances.